 The highest navigable lake in the world; that is what lake Titicaca stands for and what makes it famous all over the world.
 The fact that the people here have built floating islands out of reed and live on them now, leaves us speechless.
 Of course, such a way of living is something we can only imagine, which is why we are eager to see it with our own eyes.

-However, even though in theory the Uros islands are a culturally rich place, very few ethnic groups living here have actually preserved their original traditions.
-Unfortunately, the majority of the inhabitants of the floating islands have become animators instead of hosts, willing to do anything to gain the tourists’ preference.
-A lot of competition is happening here, to the detriment of the visitors’ experience.
-Therefore, the experience has lost much of its authenticity and has become quite artificial.
+But even though in theory the Uros islands are a culturally rich place, very few ethnic groups living here have actually preserved their original traditions.
+It seems that many of the inhabitants of the floating islands have become animators instead of hosts, willing to do anything to gain the tourists’ preference.
+A lot of competition is happening here.

 A good example of a tour, on which you can get to know the floating islands without having a negative experience, is the one that takes you From Puno to Cusco the RESPONSible Way.
 You will visit various great places on lake Titicaca, one completely uninhabited island among them, and make your way to Cusco on the last day.
 If you have less time, the One-Day Chimu Floating Islands Tour could be a great alternative for you!